 I loved these mini wreaths so much when I saw them at Hobby Lobby that I bought two styles because I knew they would be so versatile!

-You can find the red and white stripe ribbon I used here.
+I hung them from the window frame with this red and white stripe ribbon.
 It complements both farmhouse and French country styles so well!

-On the kitchen table, I filled this white pitcher with a flocked faux small tree and added some red berry picks and a couple of faux pine pieces.
+On the kitchen table, I added a little more red and white kitchen decor.
+I filled a white pitcher with a flocked faux mini tree and added some simple red berry picks and a couple of faux pine pieces.

-I filled in the dough bowl with lots of shiny Christmas baubles…mercury glass ornaments and jingle bells in bright silver and aged brass.
+And filled in the dough bowl with lots of shiny Christmas baubles—mercury glass ornaments and jingle bells in bright silver and aged brass.

 The family room is also so merry and bright, decorated in the same crimson red, silver, and white!

-On the fireplace mantel, I layered faux garlands in two of my favorites southern greens...magnolia and pine.
+On the fireplace mantel, I layered faux garlands in two of my favorite southern greens— magnolia and pine.

-Both of the garlands came with the pinecones attached which help fill it out and add to the natural look.
+Both of these garlands came with pine cones which help fill it out and add to its natural look.

-I inserted more magnolia picks and a few sprigs of white berries.
-I finished by winding a crimson velvet ribbon throughout.
+I inserted extra magnolia picks and a few sprigs of white berries.
+And finished by winding a crimson velvet ribbon throughout.

 The usual frames on the shelves next to the fireplace stayed, but I replaced the pictures with Santa photos of my kids when they were little and a family Christmas photo.
-I love using family photo memories as a way to decorate for free!
+I love using family photo memories—it’s one of the easiest ways to decorate for free!
 Photo mats brought in a little pop of red.
-And I filled the vase with more red berries.
+And a little more with red berries in the vase.

-On the coffee table, I wanted to use this red Pottery Barn Oversized Finial Mercury Glass Ornament I bought back in October.
+I couldn’t wait to use this Pottery Barn oversized finial mercury glass ornament I bought back in October.

-I placed it in a large silver tray along with ornaments of all sizes, in red and silver.
+I made a coffee table centerpiece by placing it in a large silver tray along with other red ornaments and silver balls of all sizes.

-I snipped real cedar off of the trees in the yard laid it among the ornaments.
+I snipped some fresh greenery off of the cedar trees in the yard and laid it in with the ornaments.

-I cozied up the sofa with holiday pillows and a cranberry and white throw blanket…
+I cozied up the sofa with holiday throw pillows and a cranberry and white throw blanket:

-I loved the ivory cable knit pillows from Target…just like a warm sweater!
-And these Everywhere Velvet Pillow Covers in Cardinal from Pottery Barn match the red of our Christmas stockings which are also from there.
-They are both such a beautiful crimson red!
+I love these vanilla cable knit pillows from Target—they’re just like a warm, cozy sweater.
+And these Everywhere Velvet Pillow Covers in Cardinal from Pottery Barn match the red of our Christmas stockings also from there.
+They’re both such a beautiful crimson classic red!

 The ornament and snowflake pillows and the cute red and white plaid throw were finds this year at TJ Maxx.